Pseudodifferential operators and the Connes-Kasparov isomorphism: Operators on Proper Homogeneous Spaces

 Let $E$ be a smooth, right-$G$-equi\-variant, hermitian vector bundle over $M$, and denote by $C^\infty (M;E)$ and $C_c^\infty (M;E)$ its spaces of smooth sections, and smooth, compactly supported sections, respectively.
 Both spaces carry right actions of the group $G$ that are defined by

 The right-hand side of the formula involves the action

 of the group element $g$ between the fibers of $E$.

-Now fix a $G$-invariant smooth measure on $M$ and a left-invariant Haar measure on $G$.
-Denote by $C_c^\infty (G)$ the space of smooth, compactly supported complex functions on $G$, equipped with the standard convolution multiplication and involution:
+Now fix a $G$-invariant smooth measure on $M$ and a {left}-invariant Haar measure on $G$.
+Denote by $C_c^\infty (G)$ the space of smooth, compactly supported complex functions on $G$, equipped with the standard convolution multiplication and the involution that is used in groupoid $C^*$-algebra theory \cite[Sec.\,II.1]{RenaultGroupoidApproach80}: